How to Flirt and Seduce With Touch: Part 1

 How to Attract with Touch

-If you are interested in someone romantically, or in the early stages of dating, find an excuse to touch them.
-To start, any touch will do.
-Some common ways of socially-touching might include:
+If you are interested in someone romantically, or in the early stages of dating, some common ways of social touching might include:

 - Hug them as a greeting and set a precedent for physical contact.

 - Sit next to them with shoulders/thighs touching, rather than across from them.

 - Pat their hands or touch their shoulders to get their attention or make a comment.